-With so many ecommerce platforms out there online merchants are constantly tempted to switch to a more user-friendly and feature-rich platform.
+With so many ecommerce platforms out there online merchants are constantly tempted to switch to a more user-friendly and feature-rich platform (and moving from Wix to Shopify is not an exclusion).
 However, store migration needs much more convincing reasons to be carried out, since this task consists of smaller (but no less important) components, like data import, SEO migration, design, addons data migration, etc, which require careful preparation and double-checking to work out as expected.

 If you’ve ended up reading this post, you clearly belong to the restless merchants who aren’t content with their current Wix ecommerce capacity, in spite of the growing popularity of this solution and prefer it to a more robust Shopify.